Newlin Township, Pennsylvania

 Newlin Township is a township in Chester County, Pennsylvania, United States.
 The population was 1,285 at the 2010 census.

 Newlin Township was the hometown of explorer Josiah Harlan and Lenape healer Hannah Freeman.
-William Baldwin, the botanist, was born there on the 29th of March 1779.
+Physician and Civil War nurse Hettie Kersey Painter grew up in Newlin.
+William Baldwin, the botanist, was born there on March 29, 1779.

 History

 The township was named for Nicholas Newlin (1630–1699), who received a deed from William Penn.
 In 1704, his son Nathaniel (1663–1729) and his wife Mary built a water-powered gristmill along the West Branch of Chester Creek.
 The Newlin Grist Mill is located in Glen Mills, now in Delaware County.

 The Embreeville Historic District, Green Valley Historic District, Harlan House, Hayes Homestead, Hayes Mill House, Jacob Hayes House, House at Upper Laurel Iron Works, Indian Deep Farm, Marlborough Village Historic District, Mountain Meadow Farm, Northbrook Historic District, Spruce Grove School, and Joseph Young House are listed on the National Register of Historic Places.